gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_02.md

 # Prototype Run Observations 02

+> Note: see "## File Closure — Established Non-Transition Regime" at the end of this file.

 ## Purpose

 This file continues the dry-run observation trail from `prototype_run_observations_01.md`, starting at Cycle 60.